Skip to main content

 Tip

 For customers with multiple bank accounts or varying company names, all known IBANs and spellings should be stored in the address master.
 This will significantly increase the success rate of automatic assignment.
-For recurring batch transfers, it is recommended to agree with the customer on a clear structure for the payment reference (e.g., “RG 12345 + RG 12346”).
+For recurring bulk transfers, it is recommended to agree with the customer on a clear structure for the payment reference (e.g., “RG 12345 + RG 12346”).

 Related Topics